tinymce/tinymce-docs/plugins/a11ychecker.md

 ### D2 - Sequential headings

-**Rule description:** This rule checks that headings are used sequentially, meaning that an `h1` heading should be followed by an `h2` heading, a `h4` heading should be followed by an `h5` heading and so on.
-You should never skip a level, like following an `h3` heading with an `h6` heading.
-Using sequential links will make it easier for assistive technology to parse your content.
+**Rule description:** This rule checks that headings tags are used sequentially.

+For example: A `h1` heading should be followed by A `h2` heading, not a `h3` heading.
+Using sequential headings will make it easier for assistive technology to parse your content.

 #### {{pluginname}} rule details - D2